 In Asia, we have pioneered the use of an approach called ‘positive deviance’ for addressing malaria-related behaviours by encouraging role models within the community to share their tactics for preventing disease, especially malaria and dengue.
 In Africa, we train community leaders and health workers to host community dialogues on key health issues facing the community – including malaria, pneumonia, diarrhoea and neglected tropical disease prevention and treatment.

-We also find new methods to engage our audiences with healthy behaviours.
+We also find new methods to engage our audiences on healthy behaviours.
 This includes deploying mobile video vans and creating social events, as well as providing entertaining yet educational outputs around selected health care issues.
 We also support local folk groups to develop drama performances with health educational components.
 Lastly, we provide technical support to national malaria control programmes, especially in Asia, to develop harmonised and culturally appropriate behaviour change communication strategies and materials.